selfdefined/web-app/CONTRIBUTING.md

 Below we describe two ways for you to get started: through [issues](#version-1-issues) or [pull requests](#version-2-pull-requests).

 ---
-**Note:** We also have [documentation](https://www.selfdefined.app/documentation/) that covers development and build processes, provides examples, and describes front matter configurations.
+**Note:** We also have [documentation](https://www.selfdefined.app/documentation/) that covers development and build processes, provides examples, frequently asked questions, and describes front matter configurations.

 ---